 These suburbs are the home of students, young professionals and affluence, a mix that guarantees decent places to drink.

-On West Street you’ve got the Wick At Both Ends which has recently been taken over by new management, The Bath Hotel is a bit of a hidden treat and another great Thornbridge Brewery pub tucked away between West Street on Division Street.
-Harrisons 1854 is also hidden away, just off West Street.
+On West Street you’ve got the Wick At Both Ends, The Bath Hotel is a bit of a hidden treat and another great Thornbridge Brewery pub tucked away between West Street on Division Street.

 Heading back to the train station?
-Take a detour a nip in to The Rutland Arms on Brown Street, Industry Tap on Sidney Street or Triple Point Brewery + Bar on Shoreham Street for one for the road (or rails).
+Take a detour a nip in to The Rutland Arms on Brown Street, Industry Tap and Sidney & Matilda on Sidney Street or Triple Point Brewery + Bar on Shoreham Street for one for the road (or rails), whilst you are close, pop into Beer Dog for some cans or have some beer on draught from Crosspool Ale Makers Society.

 Sitting at end of London Road, near the start of Abbeydale Road is Jabbarwocky.
-The Polish craft beer bar kind of sits on its own without being too far from The Cremorne (also on London Road) and Dead Donkey so it’s worth that extra walk.
+The Polish craft beer bar isn’t too far from The Cremorne.

 Woodseats isn’t exactly in the middle of nowhere, you’ve got plenty of houses, shops, Graves Park but you’d struggle to do a pub crawl.
-Thankfu Guzzle serves up locally brewed beers and is one to tick off your list.
+Thankfully Guzzle serves up locally brewed beers and is one to tick off your list whilst The Oxbow is a micropub in Woodhouse.

 It’s not a bad city for beer is it?
 That’s it, that’s our Sheffield Independent Pub Guide.